 Moreland is home to a robust, diverse and vibrant arts community.
-Neighborhoods such as Brunswick and East Brunswick in particular have an established and celebrated creative atmosphere that contributes to a strong community identity, community cohesion and well-being.
-Creative industries thrive in areas where affordable spaces suitable for arts practitioners exist.
-Increased development pressure in inner city suburbs has begun to threaten the long-term viability of many creative spacess in Moreland.
+Neighbourhoods such as Brunswick and Brunswick East in particular have an established and celebrated creative atmosphere that contributes to a strong community identity, community cohesion and well-being.
+Creative industries thrive in areas where affordable spaces that are suitable for arts practitioners exist.
+Increased development pressure in inner city suburbs has begun to threaten the long-term viability of many creative spaces in Moreland.

-Our approach focused on developing an evidenced base assessment of the needs of the local creative community and the current supply of creative spaces within the municipality.
-The methodology included mapping all creative spaces in Moreland (over 200 spaces), consulting with local artists across a range of practices (including visual artists, performing artists, musicians), assessing existing council-owned assets and analysing case studies of contemporary arts hubs and precincts.
-The recommendations included the re-purposing of Council buildings, the retention of industrial zoning in specific locations to support creative industry, the establishment of a new digital arts platform, a tailored leadership program to build capacity in the arts sector, and the employment of a dedicated arts infrastructure officer to drive the implementation of the plan.
+Our approach focused on assessing the needs of the local creative community and the current supply of creative spaces within Moreland.
+The methodology included mapping all creative spaces in Moreland (over 200 spaces), consulting with local artists across a range of practices (including visual artists, performing artists and musicians), assessing existing council-owned assets and analysing case studies of contemporary arts hubs and precincts.
+The recommendations included the re-purposing of Council buildings, the retention of industrial zoning in specific locations to support creative industry, the establishment of a new digital arts platform, a tailored leadership program to build capacity in the arts sector and the employment of a dedicated arts infrastructure officer to drive the implementation of the plan.

-The Moreland Arts Infrastructure Plan applied an evidence-based method to interrogate the best way to enhance creative industries in Moreland.
-In response to the findings the plan recommends a suite of practical initiatives to protect and encourage the flourishing of creativity in Moreland.
+The Moreland Arts Infrastructure Plan applied an evidence-based method to interrogate the best approach to supporting creative industries in Moreland.
+In response to the findings, the plan recommends a suite of practical initiatives to protect and encourage the flourishing of creativity in Moreland.